spookyvision/trenchcoat/README.md

   - language: the virtual machine actually executing code is a language-agnostic stack machine, there just happened to be a [JavaScript parser](https://rustdoc.swc.rs/swc_ecma_parser/) lying around.
 If you want to add, say, Python syntax support, you totally can!
 I won't!
 (Pull requests are welcome, though)

 ## Limitations
+- For a few reasons, currently nightly Rust is required.
 - Only a very minimal subset of JavaScript and Pixelblaze functionality is supported.
 You want `for` loops?
 Maybe in the next release…
 - Extremely unoptimized!
 Also, basically no prior art has been considered so it's probably full of Arrogant Rookie™ mistakes.
 - Parsing is not available on microcontrollers (so, no on-device REPL).
 The architecture allows implementing it, though.